watusi/jquery-mobile-iscrollview/README.md

 ####fixInput

 If true, applies a fix to allow input elements to work within a scroller.
 This is optional because there is an alternative fix that patches iScroll itself.
-You should enable this options on pages that contain input elements.
+You should disable this option if you are using the patched verison of iScroll, or in case it causes some sort of trouble.

 Default: `false`